Why Dry Cimarron?

 Coal mining in the canyon began in 1894 and the town of Sugarite was established as a coal-mining town in 1912.
 Sugarite, a “company town”, was just one of seven towns in the Raton area built by the St. Louis, Rocky Mountain, and Pacific Railroad.
 In its heyday, it boasted up to 1,000 residents, a school, a theater, the Blossburg Mercantile Company, the Bell Telephone Company, an opera house, a physician, a justice of the peace, and a music teacher.

-In addition to its history as a coal mining area, nature enthusiast will appreciate the abundance of wildlife, birds, butterflies, and wildflowers among the lakes, creeks, forests, and meadows.
+In addition to its history as a coal mining area, nature enthusiasts will appreciate the abundance of wildlife, birds, butterflies, and wildflowers among the lakes, creeks, forests, and meadows.
 A number of outdoor recreation activities are possible including fishing, boating, hiking, horseback riding, hunting, and camping.
 See full article HERE.

 Continue the journey along the Dry Cimarron Scenic Byway by returning to New Mexico Highway 72 and continuing east about five miles to the Yankee area.